Galaxie Blog HTML5 Grid Interfaces

 Login History Grid

 Blog Administrators can view the user's login history.
-This grid will display the user's IP Address, User-Agent, and the date and time that they have logged in.
-This grid is mainly used to determine if there may have been a security intrusion.
+This grid will display the user's IP Address, User Agent, and the date and time they logged in.
+It is mainly used to determine whether there may have been a security intrusion.
 There are no editable fields or detail pages associated with this grid.
-Only the selected user and users with the blog administration role will be able to view this grid.
+Only the selected user and users with the blog administration role can view this grid.